Calaennis/ai-group-project/readme.txt

 java MonteCarloTreeSearch

 In the current implementation, the bot has been able to reach the boss but not reach the level requirement to win.
 I believe it can be fixed with a better heuristic, which we've been playing around with but haven't found the right values.

+Important note: The algorithm will evaluate for 6 seconds before choosing an action.
+If you wish to change that, edit MonteCarloTreeSearch.java line 8.
+The time is in milliseconds.
+Then recompile everything.